 9. Check in late for potential perks

 I have not personally tried this one, but you can bet I will next time I travel!

-By checking in late, you could take advantage of last minute cancelations and potentially get upgraded to a better room!
-The hotel is more likely to sell someone a standard room than an upgraded room, so by taking the last minute cancelation and leaving your standard room open, they have potential to make more money too.
+By checking in late, you could take advantage of last-minute cancelations and potentially get upgraded to a better room!
+The hotel is more likely to sell someone a standard room than an upgraded room, so by taking the last-minute cancelation and leaving your standard room open, they have the potential to make more money too.

 It’s one of those things where it really doesn’t hurt to ask.